 Facts of the case

 The Apex Court was considering the appeal of the order of the Bombay High Court.
 The HC in its judgment had said that the married woman is not qualified for the succession.
 The High Court gave its judgment in the light of the provisions of the Goa Succession, Special Notaries and Inventory Proceedings Act, 2012.
-These provisions are not in favour of the transfer of the leased premises to the married daughter.
+These provisions are not in favor of the transfer of the leased premises to the married daughter.
 In the case of Uma Mahesh Bandekar vs. Vivek Sadanand Marathe, the Bombay High Court gave this judgment which was appealed.

 Observations of the Supreme Court